A legendary figure in the launch of the Peace Corps dies at age 92.

 But for tens of thousands of members of the Peace Corps community, Harris Llewellyn Wofford — who died Monday — will always be remembered and revered for his iconic work as one of the architects of the Peace Corps, and his vigorous lifelong commitment to volunteerism and service above self.

-After JFK's election, Wofford began work in the new administration as a key civil rights adviser, but was later appointed to assist Sargent Shriver in the formation of the Peace Corps.
+After JFK's election in 1960, Wofford began work in the new administration as a key civil rights adviser, but was later appointed to assist Sargent Shriver in the formation of the Peace Corps.
 He served as the agency's special representative to Africa and director of operations in Ethiopia.

 At gatherings of the Peace Corps community, Wofford would regularly remind audiences of the bold vision and role of the new agency at its inception.
 He recalled being on the White House lawn with President Kennedy as a new group of volunteers was leaving for their service.
 According to Wofford, Kennedy said: